Pagero HTTPS solutions

 Utility Statement utilitystatement

-# Send modes
+# Send mode

-Send mode is set as part of the subpath in the endpoint URL.
 For more information about what different send modes is supported, see send mode section.

 Send modes